michaldziuba03/code-samples/social-login/README.md

 - https://oauth.net/2/oauth-best-practice/

 ## Social login implementation overview
 Now let's move on to the actual part of the article.
 We will be talking about the moment when you get the user's profile in the Passport.js strategy callback.
-During my little research, I have observed at least 3 ways to implement social authentication.
+During my research, I have observed at least 3 ways to implement social authentication.

 ### Some universal rules and common gotchas
 Before we will discuss each social auth implementation method, I want to mention a few universal rules that apply to any method: